Complaint Handling Code 2024 FAQs

 Can a landlord use its own definition of a service request in its complaints policy?

-Landlords are permitted to use its own definition of a service request and are expected to set out the definition and how it will handle service requests in its complaints policy (and any other relevant policies and/or procedures).
+For clarity landlords are expected to use the definition of a service request set out in the Code in its complaints policy (and any other relevant policies and/or procedures).

 -